-Except for the executive sessions of the independent directors (as discussed below) and unless otherwise requested by the Board, the CEO, Chief Financial Officer and Chief Legal Officer shall attend all Board meetings.
+Except for the executive sessions of the independent directors (as discussed below) and unless otherwise requested by the Board, the CEO, Chairman (if an executive chairman and separate from the CEO), Chief Financial Officer and Chief Legal Officer shall attend all Board meetings.
 In addition, the Chairman may request other members of management to attend all or portions of Board meetings for discussion purposes or to make appropriate presentations.